Introducing Bulletproof Investing

 - There's a 30% off coupon for the Portfolio Armor website waiting for the first 50 subscribers to Bulletproof Investing (you can use the website to create customized bulletproof portfolios, e.g., a $637k portfolio hedged against a >5% decline over 6 months).

 - To see our current PredictIt pick, on this month's snap election in the UK.
-That one's based on insight from a think tank head who predicted Brexit as well as Trump's election.
+That one is based on insight from a think tank head who predicted Brexit as well as Trump's election.
 It's a potential 4-bagger, depending on your entry price.
 If we get it right, you could use your winnings to pay for an annual subscription to Bulletproof Investing.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.